Codex-Orange/JS_Play/localFirstage.md

 # LocalFirstage

-### An offline-first database API that is compatible with the localForage API.
+### An offline-first database with an API that is compatible with the localForage API.

 Useful for working offline.
-Also useful if you often want to do a full text search of your database.
+It is also useful if you often want to do a full text search of your database.

 Only once, create a local class for each type of database,  and a remote class for each type of database.
 Import these classes into your code.
 ```